Why It Works

 For the Sandwiches: Preheat oven to 350°F (180°C).
 Lay a sheet of aluminum foil on a rimmed baking sheet and place corned beef in the center.
 Bring foil edges up to form walls, then add 2 tablespoons (30ml) water to corned beef.
-Seal package well and transfer to oven to heat corned beef, 10 minutes.
+Seal package well and transfer to oven until corned beef is heated through, about 10 minutes.

-Spread Russian dressing generously all over untoasted side of each bread slice.
-Mound corned beef, making sure to let any excess moisture drip off first, on half of bread slices.
-Mound sauerkraut on top of corned beef, making sure to let any excess moisture drip off of it first.
-Lay half of cheese slices over sauerkraut and the other half on the remaining Russian-dressed bread slices.
+Spread Russian dressing generously all over every bread slice.
+Mound corned beef, making sure to let any excess moisture drip off first, on the toasted bread slices.
+Mound sauerkraut on top of corned beef.
+Lay cheese slices over sauerkraut.

 You can substitute store-bought Russian dressing for homemade.
 Try to find the best corned beef you can locally, or order it online from a good source, like Zingerman's.
 You can also substitute pastrami, which tastes great in this sandwich.